VaibhavRajani/CodePathProject5/README.md

 The following **required** functionality is completed:

-- [x] User can register a new account
-- [x] User can log in with newly created account
-- [x] App has a feed of posts when user logs in
-- [x] User can upload a new post which takes in a picture from photo library and a caption
+- [x] User can launch camera to take photo instead of photo library

-The following **optional** features are implemented:

-- [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
+- [x] User session persists when application is closed and relaunched
-- [x] Users can see location and time of photo upload in the feed
+- [x] Users are able to log out and return to sign in page
-- [x] User is able to logout
+- [x] Users are NOT able to see other photos until they upload their own
-- [x] User stays logged in when app is closed and open again

 ## Video Walkthrough